-The following are considered misconduct and are subject to disciplinary action.
+The following are considered misconduct and are subject to appropriate action.

-1. Violation of Costa Rican law, including:

-- a) Consumption and/or possession of illegal drugs. - b) Alcohol consumption by persons under 18 years old. - c) Providing alcohol to minors. - d) Sexual harassment, abuse, or assault of any type, and sexual contact with a minor.
+- 1. Violation of Costa Rican law, including: - a) Consumption and/or possession of illegal drugs. - b) Alcohol consumption by persons under 18 years old. - c) Providing alcohol to minors - d) Sexual harassment, abuse, or assault of any type, and sexual contact with a minor.
 Sexual assault is a felony in Costa Rica and is defined as physical contact of a sexual nature without one's will or consent.
 This includes rape and unacceptable physical contact.
 Sexual harassment is defined as unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct or written communication of an intimidating, hostile, or offensive sexual nature.
-Certain forms of harassment are considered assault and are, therefore, a felony. - e) Theft and vandalism. - f) Carrying firearms without permit.
+Certain forms of harassment are considered assault and are, therefore, a felony. - e) Theft and vandalism. - f) Carrying firearms without permit - g) Failure to comply with government health regulations, including but not limited to wearing a mask, practicing social distancing, observing quarantine or isolation orders, and providing information to health officials for contact tracing purposes.